karanzaveri/Currency-Conversion/README.md

 In my Currency Conversion code, certain functional programming principles are applied.
 Here's how the code adheres to these principles:

 1. Final Data Structures:
-The data attribute in the [RealTimeCurrencyConverter](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L11) class is initialized with the result of the API call ('response.json()'), which is a final data structure containing exchange rates.
-The data is not modified afterward.
+The 'data' attribute in [RealTimeCurrencyConverter](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L11) is initialized with the final result of the API call ('response.json()'), representing exchange rates.
+It remains unmodified afterward.

 2. Side-Effect-Free Functions:
-The [get_exchange_rates](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L16) function in the RealTimeCurrencyConverter class has no side effects.
-It takes a URL as input, performs an HTTP GET request, and returns the JSON response.
-It does not modify any external state.
+The [get_exchange_rates](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L16) function has no side effects, performing an HTTP GET request and returning the JSON response without modifying external state.
+The [convert](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L25) method is also side-effect-free.
-The 'convert' method also does not have side effects.
-It takes input values and returns a new calculated value without modifying any external state.

 3. Higher-Order Functions:
-The use of the 'requests.get' function in the 'get_exchange_rates' method can be considered a higher-order function.
-It takes a URL as an argument and returns a function (get) that performs an HTTP GET request.
+The [requests.get](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L18) function in 'get_exchange_rates' is a higher-order function, taking a URL as an argument and returning a function ('get') that performs an HTTP GET request.

 4. Functions as Parameters and Return Values:
-The [convert](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L25) method in the 'RealTimeCurrencyConverter' class takes three parameters ('from_currency', 'to_currency', and 'amount') and returns a calculated value.
-It can be seen as a function that takes parameters and produces a result.
+The 'convert' method takes parameters and returns a calculated value.
+Button widgets use functions like [perform_conversion](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L103) and [show_transaction_history](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L108) as parameters for the 'command' attribute.
-The 'command' parameter in the 'Button' widgets ('convert_button' and 'history_button') takes functions ('perform_conversion' and 'show_transaction_history') as parameters to be executed when the buttons are clicked.

 5. Closures / Anonymous Functions:
-The use of 'lambda' functions is not explicitly present in the code.
-However, the functions passed as parameters to the 'command' attribute of buttons can be considered as anonymous functions.
+While 'lambda' functions are not explicitly used, functions passed to the [command](https://github.com/karanzaveri/Currency-Conversion/blob/main/currency_coversion.py#L103) attribute of buttons can be considered as anonymous functions.
-Overall, while the code incorporates some functional programming principles, it primarily follows an object-oriented paradigm due to its use of classes and methods.

 # Built Using
 ![python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)